ALIGN-analoglayout/ALIGN-public/Viewer/README.md

 Currently reads a JSON file named /public/INPUT/mydesign_dr_globalrouting.json (need to change this.)

-To build in docker, build upon "with_python_protobuf" (see the Build/ subdirectory):
+To build in docker, build upon "with_python" (see the Build/ subdirectory):

 ````bash
 docker build -t viewer_image .